philipmorg/Marketing-For-Self-Made-Experts/chapters/04-The-DR-Brand-Conflict.md

 Our perception of experts is that they 1) do important stuff that takes a lot of experience to do well or they 2) solve new important mysteries.
 Or both.

-In the case of #1, their marketing involves integrating with an existing river of demand and existing institutionally-enabled discovery mechanisms. [^The most currently well-known institutionally-enabled discovery mechanism might be TED talks.
+In the case of #1, their marketing involves integrating with an existing river of demand and existing institutionally-enabled discovery mechanisms. [^A currently well-known institutionally-enabled discovery mechanism is TED talks.
 TED is the institution, and their audience's respect for TED's disciplined curation makes TED a useful discovery mechanism for interesting or compelling ideas.]

 For #2, the expert starts doing the work themselves and the "marketing" is sharing what they've done with others who get excited about the expert's discoveries.
 This excitement leads to some form of investment[^The investment could be consulting work, direct investment, or other forms of monetizing the expert's work of innovation or discovery.] that sustains the expert's work.